Krixx1337/KX-Trainer-Free/README.md

 2. **Open the Project in Visual Studio**:
    - Launch Visual Studio.
    - Open the .sln file located in the cloned repository.

+## Contact

+For any questions or support, feel free to join our [Discord server](https://discord.gg/z92rnB4kHm).